blinks/napoleonics/README.md

 - Regroup: If not engaged with an enemy army, play on your own morale stack to make a morale test with no negative modifiers.
 Discard the result from your morale stack, oldest-card first.

 ### Morale Tests
 Roll a d10 and add your army size.
-If the result is less than the number of cards in your morale stack, you take losses.
-If you roll a zero, you _always_ take a single loss.
+If the result is less than the number of cards in your morale stack, you take losses equal to half your result, rounded up.
+If you roll a natural zero, there's a random event instead.

-Losses (on a roll greater than zero) are half your roll, rounded up.